 Provider execution

-Provider execution starts well before the process is launched. tinx must install metadata, locate or hydrate the OCI store, extract the current platform binary, and then resolve the alias from PATH.
+Provider execution starts well before the process is launched. tinx must install metadata, locate or hydrate the OCI store, resolve the requested tool, materialize or install any missing dependencies, and then execute the command.

 Install and store